-2 Credits In this course students learn how to measure geologic structures and make geologic maps.
-The course prepares students for Geologic Field Camp, which is a month of field mapping in the Rocky Mountains in Wyoming.
-Recommend GSC 474 Tectonics and Structural Geology
+1 Credits In this course students learn how to measure geologic structures and make geologic maps.
+The course prepares students for Geologic Field Camp, which is a month of field mapping in the Rocky Mountains in Wyoming or in the Great Lakes region.
+Students learn the geologic history of the area they will be studying at geology field camp the following semester.

+Prerequisites: GSC 474